SEARCH THIS BLOG

 Wine: The Wines of Pio Cesare

-This is a section of the Pio Cesare vines in Alba.
+Pio Cesare vines in Alba.

-Yesterday we read the first half of the wine column Annechino on Vino, written by my friend Joe, in which he let's us join him on his day trip to Alba, in the heart of Piemonte's wine country.
+Yesterday we read the first half of the wine column Annechino on Vino, written by my friend Joe, in which he lets us join him on his day trip to Alba, in the heart of Piemonte's wine country.
 Today let's continue with the second half, in which Joe tells us about some of the wines produced by the Pio Cesare vineyard.

 Part 2...
 The Wines of Pio Cesare